-The better we understand the importance of attention in learning, the greater is our ability to support learning.
-Attention refers to being on task or having focus.
-It is crucial to learning and getting work done.
-The Merriam-Webster dictionary defines it as: “the act or state of applying the mind to something; … a selective narrowing or focusing of consciousness and receptivity.”
+The Merriam-Webster dictionary defines attention as: “the act or state of applying the mind to something; … a selective narrowing or focusing of consciousness and receptivity.”

-1. Attention can be thought of as a limited resource.
+1. Attention is a limited resource.

 2. Selective attention equals focused attention.